ABitOfSquad/squadbot/README.md

 A better documentation for this API is to be written.
 For now, if you want some more complex examples, feel free to take a look in the ```/plugins``` directory in this repo.
 Every ```.js``` file placed in here which defines a valid ```exports.plugin``` object is automatically loaded by Squadbot upon initialisation.

 #### Contributing
 Feel free to contribute, however significant API changes have a chance of not being accepted, since we like to design the API with our full team.
 If you've written a plugin for Squadbot, awesome!
-However public contributions are not accepted in this repository, but please do add it to your own repo and let us know about it!
+However public contributions are not directly accepted in this repository, but please make a pull request as a proposal for what you want to implement, if the team agrees with it, you'll be able to code it, and the team will be helping you as much as they can!
 We're interested to see what people might come up with, even at such an early stage in development.
 An npm-like *SPM*\* is currently being developed, but this will take a while to get into production.
 For now, we're focused on other things and at some point will compile a list somewhere of available plugins and their associative protocols.
 Speaking of which...

 #### Cross Protocol